 Guns, drugs seized from luggage before rapper Juice WRLD's death: Report

+According to a media report, the rising rapper suffered a seizure as police and federal agents searched his luggage.
+He was pronounced dead approximately an hour after his plane landed.

-CHICAGO: As speculation swirled Monday (Dec 9) over the shock weekend death of Juice WRLD, local media reported that the rising rapper suffered a seizure as Chicago police and federal agents searched his luggage.
+As speculation swirled Monday (Dec 9) over the shock weekend death of Juice WRLD, Chicago media reported that the rising rapper suffered a seizure as police and federal agents searched his luggage.

-The authorities had been waiting for the artist Sunday on suspicions he was carrying contraband, according to The Chicago Tribune newspaper, which said they discovered drugs, guns and ammunition in the search.
+The authorities had been waiting for the artiste Sunday on suspicions he was carrying contraband, according to The Chicago Tribune newspaper, which said they discovered drugs, guns and ammunition in the search.

 The musician was pronounced dead at 3.14am at a nearby hospital, approximately an hour after the plane landed on Sunday.